How to make a website for business

 - Firstly, find a hosting company that offers good support, security and speed and sign up.

-- Then you will need to choose a Domain name and register it on the Hosting company site or Domain site.
+- Then, you must choose a Domain name and register it on the Hosting company site or Domain site.

-- Next, set up WordPress through the web Hosting company, if not already set up.
+- Next, set up WordPress through the web hosting company.
+Some do this for you.

-- Choose a Theme (design) from WordPress or install a Page Builder plugin (such as Divi or Elementor) and choose a template.
-(Some hosts such as SiteGround or GoDaddy have their own builder).
+- Choose a Theme (design) from WordPress or install a Visual Editor/Page Builder plugin (such as Divi or Elementor) and choose a template.
+(Some hosts, such as SiteGround or GoDaddy, have their own website builder and can set up WordPress Visual Editors).

-- If not using a Page Builder, it’s best to plan your design and site structure, including how it will affect the users’ experience (UX).
+- If not using a Visual Editor or Template, it’s best to plan your design and site structure, including how it will affect the users’ experience (UX).

-- If using a page builder, customise the template.
+- If using a Visual Editor, customise the template.
 Your static site will then be up and running quite quickly.

 - Create pages and content.